Yeshivat-Torat-Shraga/YTS-App/README.md

 Official repository for the Yeshivat Torat Shraga app.

 ## What is this repository?
-This is where all code written for the Torat Shraga iOS app is kept.
+This is where all code written for the Torat Shraga iOS app and Firebase Uploader WebUI is kept.

 ## What does this app do?
 The app is targeted towards Torat Shraga alumni, as a way for students to keep in touch with the Yeshiva.